PlatzKiecker/docs/Endpoints/endpoints.md

 ### Login

-This endpoint allows for user login by authenticating the user and returning a token.
+This endpoint allows for user login by authenticating the user and starting a session.

 **HTTP Method:** POST